- Search The Registry

 Samuel Leroy Jackson was born in Washington, D.C., the son of Elizabeth Harriett Montgomery and Roy Henry Jackson.
 He grew up as an only child in Chattanooga, Tennessee.
 His father lived away from the family in Kansas City, Missouri, and later died from alcoholism.
 Jackson met his father only twice during his life.
-Jackson was raised by his mother, who was a factory worker and later a supplies buyer for a mental institution, and by his maternal grandparents, Edgar and Pearl Montgomery, and extended family.
+Jackson was raised by his mother, a factory worker and later a supplies buyer for a mental institution, and by his maternal grandparents, Edgar and Pearl Montgomery, and extended family.
 According to DNA tests, Jackson partially descends from the Benga people of Gabon, and he became a naturalized citizen of Gabon in 2019.

 Jackson attended several segregated schools and graduated from Riverside High School in Chattanooga.
 Between the third and 12th grades, he played the French horn and trumpet in the school orchestra.
 Jackson also played the flute and piccolo.
 Initially intent on pursuing a degree in marine biology, he attended Morehouse College.
-After joining a local acting group to earn extra points in a class, Jackson found an interest in acting and switched his major, he co-founded the "Just Us Theatre".
+After joining a local acting group to earn extra points in a class, Jackson found an interest in acting and switched his major; he co-founded the "Just Us Theatre".

 Jackson campaigned during the 2008 Democratic Primary for Barack Obama in Texarkana, Texas.
 He said: "Barack Obama represents everything I was told I could be growing up.
 I am a child of segregation.
-When I grew up and people told me I could be president, I knew it was a lie.
+When I grew up, and people told me I could be president, I knew it was a lie.
 But now we have a representative... the American Dream is a reality.
 Anyone can grow up to be a president."
 Jackson also said: "I voted for Barack because he was black.
 That's why other folks vote for other people – because they look like them".

-He has won critical acclaim and numerous accolades and awards and Jackson is ranked as the highest all-time box office star with over $7.1 billion total US box office gross, an average of $89.9 million per film.
+He has won critical acclaim and numerous accolades and awards.
+Jackson is ranked as the highest all-time box office star with over $7.1 billion total US box office gross, an average of $89.9 million per film.
 The worldwide box office total of his films (excluding cameo appearances) is over $16.7 billion.
 He became the top-grossing actor in October 2011, surpassing veteran voice actor Frank Welker.
 Jackson has said he attends each of his films in theaters with paying customers, saying: "Even during my theater years, I wished I could watch the plays I was in while I was in them!
 I dig watching myself work."
 He also enjoys collecting the action figures of the characters he portrays in his films.

 He has a clause in his film contracts that allows him to play golf during film shoots.
 He has played in the Gary Player Invitational charity golf tournament to assist Gary Player in raising funds for children in South Africa.
 Jackson is a basketball fan, supporting the Toronto Raptors and the Harlem Globetrotters.
-He supports the soccer team Liverpool F.C. since appearing in The 51st State.
-He also supports Irish soccer team Bohemian F.C.
+He has supported the soccer team Liverpool F.C. since appearing in The 51st State.
+He also supports the Irish soccer team Bohemian F.C.
 In June 2013, Jackson launched a joint campaign in an effort to raise money to fight Alzheimer's disease.
-From 2013 to 2017 he ate a vegan diet for health reasons and attributed a 40 lb. weight loss.
+From 2013 to 2017, he ate a vegan diet for health reasons and attributed a 40 lb. weight loss.
 He recently launched a campaign called "One for the Boys", which teaches men about testicular cancer.